 Monthly Average Prices

-Period Period Int'l (\$/tonne) (F
+Period Int'l (\$/tonne) Dom (Rs/kg)

-Sep-17 3,119 201

 Oct-17 3,274 214

 Nov-17 3,236 210

 Dec-17 3,192 205

-Jan-18 Jan-18 3,447 219
+Jan-18 3,447 219

 Feb-18 3,539 228

-Mar-18 Mar-18 3,280 213
+Mar-18 3,280 213

-Apr-18 3,183 210 210
+Apr-18 3,183 210

-May-18 3,057 206 206
+May-18 3,057 206

-Jun-18 3,091 210 210
+Jun-18 3,091 210

-Jul-18 Jul-18 2,658 183
+Jul-18 2,658 183

 Aug-18 2,510 175

-In September and October, the international and domestic prices continued to increase due to steady demand from the consuming industries.
-In November, the international and domestic zinc prices fell owing to the lower demand from the consuming industries.
+Sep-18 2,433 176

 In January 2018, prices increased owing to the increased demand in the international and domestic markets.
 In Feb 2018, the international and domestic zinc prices increased due to increased demand.
 In March, the international prices decreased owing to the strengthening of the dollar and simmering trade concerns between US and China.
 Domestic market followed suit.
 In April, the international and domestic zinc prices decreased owing to the decrease in the demand.
 In May, international prices fell due to increased supply.
 Domestic prices fell due to similar increase in output.
 In June, decline in international prices and domestic prices was stemmed.
 In July, international prices fell due to surplus supplies and a narrowing deficit.
 The decline in prices was further catalyzed by escalating trade tensions.
 Domestic prices fell on the back of weak global cues amid easing demand from consuming industries.
 In August, zinc prices crashed owing to excess supply in the market and muted demand from China.
+In September, international prices fell further while domestic prices rose amid sustained demand from alloy industries.